jos2064/linux-security-monitoring-splunk/README.md

 - `alerts/` – Alert trigger evidence

 ## Notes
-This project was implemented in a controlled lab environment for learning and validation purposes.
-It reflects SOC workflows such as log analysis, alert validation, and incident correlation.
+This project was implemented in a controlled lab environment to simulate real-world SOC workflows, including log analysis, alert validation, and incident correlation.